rondevs/threewp/README.md

 ## Changelog

+-   **v2.0.1** - Added `defer` attribute to the Three.js script for improved performance and load times.Updated plugin code for better compatibility with modern browsers.

 -   **v2.0.0** - Introduced custom bundle file integration for Three.js and essential addons like OrbitControls, GLTFLoader, EffectComposer, and BloomPass etc. This version enhances the plugin's capabilities and provides a more comprehensive setup for integrating Three.js with WordPress.

+-   **v1.1.0** - Added Three.js Addons Support with CDN.

+-   **v1.0.0** - Initial release of the Three.js CDN Integration plugin.

+## Frequently Asked Questions

+### How do I use Three.js with this plugin?

+After activating the plugin, you can include Three.js code in your theme, HTML element, or custom plugin to create and manage 3D models.

 ## Contributing